withcatai/node-llama-cpp/docs/guide/CUDA.md

 and these are automatically used when CUDA is detected on your machine.

-To use `node-llama-cpp`'s CUDA support with your NVIDIA GPU, make sure you have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) 12.4 or higher installed on your machine.
+To use `node-llama-cpp`'s CUDA support with your NVIDIA GPU, make sure you have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) 13.1 or higher installed on your machine.

 If the pre-built binaries don't work with your CUDA installation, `node-llama-cpp` will automatically download a release of `llama.cpp` and build it from source with CUDA support.
 Building from source with CUDA support is slow and can take up to an hour.

-The pre-built binaries are compiled with CUDA Toolkit 12.4, so any version of CUDA Toolkit that is 12.4 or higher should work with the pre-built binaries.
+The pre-built binaries are compiled with CUDA Toolkits 12.4 and 13.1, so any CUDA Toolkit 12 that's on version 12.4 or higher or CUDA Toolkit 13 on version 13.1 or higher should work with the pre-built binaries.
 If you have an older version of CUDA Toolkit installed on your machine, consider updating it to avoid having to wait the long build time.